mhashem/attendance-app/README.md

 A very basic :beginner: command line utility :zap: to check attendance by month.

-Welcome fellows, you can use this command line utility to check your attendance per month, contributions are welcomed :smile:
+Welcome fellows, you can use this command line utility to check your attendance :ledger: per month :calendar:

+>Note: this is a work in progress, contributions are welcomed :smile:

 ### Usage: